Epistemic injustice

+Epistemic injustice occurs an individual or group is wronged in their “capacity as a knower”, meaning that their ability to produce knowledge is called into question.
+The term was coined by British philosopher Miranda Fricker in 1999.
+In her book Epistemic Injustice: Power & the Ethics of Knowing, Fricker explains how socially privileged groups are given an “excess of credibility”, meaning they are treated as the authority on their own experiences, but also those of others different from them.
+Conversely, oppressed groups experience a “credibility deficit”, where they are regarded as unqualified to describe even their own experiences.
+The assignment of this credibility or lack thereof is often a result of existing systemic hierarchies and normative standards, both of which are often so deeply ingrained within societies that even members of marginalized groups may become convinced of its truth.

-Epistemic injustice is injustice related to knowledge.
-It includes exclusion and silencing; systematic distortion or misrepresentation of one's meanings or contributions; undervaluing of one's status or standing in communicative practices; unfair distinctions in authority; and unwarranted distrust.
+Epistemic injustice includes exclusion and silencing; systematic distortion or misrepresentation of one's meanings or contributions; undervaluing of one's status or standing in communicative practices; unfair distinctions in authority; and unwarranted distrust.

-An influential recent theory of epistemic injustice is that of British philosopher Miranda Fricker, who coined the term.
 According to Fricker, there are two kinds of epistemic injustice: testimonial injustice and hermeneutical injustice.

-Related concepts include epistemic oppression and epistemic violence.

 Testimonial injustice

 Testimonial injustice is unfairness related to trusting someone's word.
 An injustice of this kind can occur when someone is ignored, or not believed, because of their sex, sexuality, gender presentation, race, disability, or, broadly, because of their identity.

-Fricker gives the example of Londoner Duwayne Brooks, who saw his friend Stephen Lawrence murdered.
+Miranda Fricker gives the example of Londoner Duwayne Brooks, who saw his friend Stephen Lawrence murdered.
 The police officers who arrived at the scene regarded Brooks with suspicion.
-According to an official inquiry, "the officers failed to concentrate upon Mr Brooks and to follow up energetically the information which he gave them.
-Nobody suggested that he should be used in searches of the area, although he knew where the assailants had last been seen.
+According to an official inquiry, "the officers failed to concentrate upon Mr. Brooks and to follow up energetically the information which he gave them.
+Nobody suggested that he should accompany them in searches of the area, although he knew where the assailants had last been seen.
 Nobody appears properly to have tried to calm him, or to accept that what he said was true."
 That is, the police officers failed to view Brooks as a credible witness, presumably in part due to racial bias.
-This was, says Fricker, a case of testimonial injustice, which occurs when "prejudice causes a hearer to give a deflated level of credibility to a speaker’s word."
+This was, says Fricker, a case of testimonial injustice, which occurs when "prejudice causes a hearer to give a deflated level of credibility to a speaker's word."

-Testimonial injustice is often accompanied by hermeneutical injustice, the topic of the next section.

 Hermeneutical injustice

-Hermeneutical injustice is injustice related to how people interpret their lives.
-(The word hermeneutical comes from the Greek word for 'interpreter'.)

-For example, in the 1970s, the phrase sexual harassment was introduced to describe something that many people, especially women, had long experienced.
-Before this time, a woman experiencing sexual harassment may have had difficulty putting her experience into words.
-According to Fricker, this difficulty is no accident, and is due largely to women's exclusion from full participation in the shaping of the English language.
-After the term sexual harassment was introduced, the same woman who experienced said harassment may have understood better what happened to her; however, she may have struggled to explain this experience to someone else, because the concept of sexual harassment was not yet well known.
-Fricker also states that this difficulty is also not accidental, and is due largely to women's exclusion from equal participation in journalism, publishing, academia, law, and the other institutions and industries that help people make sense of their lives.
-Fricker argues that some women's lives are less intelligible – to themselves, and/or to others – because women have historically wielded less power to shape the categories through which people understand the world.
-Fricker claims that this is also true of other marginalized groups.